 If you’re an AARP member, listen up.
-Chase has teamed up with the organization to offer a great credit card deal to members over 50.
+Chase has teamed up with the organization to offer a great credit card deal to members over the age of 50.

 First and foremost, the new “AARP Signature Visa Card from Chase” comes with a $100 cash back opening bonus when you spend $500 within the first three months of account opening.